CitizenLabDotCo/citizenlab/docs/README.md

   - The font has changed all over the platform
   - 3 different colors (main, secondary, text) are configurable in Admin HQ
 - The clustering prototype has been moved to its own dashboard tab
+- Project cards for continuous projects now link to the information page instead of ideas

 ## 2018-12-26